fire2234/Fullbright-for-FNAF-VR/README.md

 # Development completely stopped, this will be the end of 3Dmigoto fullbright for FNAF HW, follow the method above to access the vanilla fullbright.
 # Fullbright-for-FNAF-VR
-This Mod provides Fullbright using 3DMigoto (Development stopped)
+This Mod provides Fullbright using Unreal Engine Console .

 INSTRUCTIONS:

 Download everything here, put the contents in one folder, run 3Dmigoto.exe as admin.
-# FOR MOD MENU :
+# FOR MOD MENU (CURRENTLY BROKEN) :
 https://github.com/marcocorriero/Fnaf-VR-HW-Mod-menu

-Or just run fnaf from steam/oculus/HTC store.

-For 3Dmigoto problems (game crashes) , Please seek support from the 3Dmigoto ufficial Discord : https://discord.gg/hnZ92Ay

-Please donate for more upcoming mods: https://www.patreon.com/marcocorriero
+https://www.patreon.com/marcocorriero